Diagnosing endometriosis: how to detect the condition?

 After stopping a hormonal contraceptive pill

 When women decide to stop taking the contraceptive pill, particularly if they are planning to have a baby.
 Taking the pill reduces symptoms.
-However, at lcessation of contraception can lead to a resurgence of symptoms and infertility.
+When the pill is stopped, the risk is that symptoms will return and infertility may be observed.
 This is when the diagnosis is easier to make.
-The periods become very painful again, and X-rays can reveal previously unknown endometrial lesions.
+Menstruation becomes very painful again, and X-rays can reveal previously unknown endometrial lesions.

 After childbirth

-After childbirth, when many patients choose contraception that is mechanical rather than hormonal, the periods and other symptoms become increasingly severe, making the diagnosis more obvious.
+After childbirth, when many patients opt for mechanical rather than hormonal contraception, menstruation and other symptoms become increasingly severe, making the diagnosis more obvious.

 Endometriosis diagnosis FAQ